 Caper spurge mole plant is either an annual or biennial plant that exudes latex when cut or broken.
 It has cup-shaped, greenish or yellow flowers.
 The plant is upright, leaves are linear and bluish-green in color.
 Unfortunately, all parts of the mole spurge plant are poisonous.
 Please don’t mistake it for the plant that produces capers, as some have, since the poison in the caper spurge mole plant can be quite toxic.

 Despite its toxicity, various parts of the mole spurge plant have been used medicinally through the years.
 The seeds were used by French peasants as a purgative, similar to castor oil.
 Folklore about mole plants says the latex has been used for cancers and warts.

 Further information about mole plants says it is a Mediterranean native, brought to the United States for the use of repelling rodents in orchards and various other agricultural locations.
 The mole spurge plant escaped its boundaries and self-seeded rampantly on both the east and west coasts of the U.S.

 Mole Spurge Plant in Gardens

-Learning more about mole plant can help you control it should you decide it is not needed as a repellant plant.
-Control of mole plant can be as simple as digging plants by the roots before they go to seed.
-Now you’ve learned what is mole plant and useful information about mole plant, including its uses.
+Learning more about mole plants can help you control it should you decide it is not needed as a repellent plant.
+Control of mole plant can be as simple as digging plants up by the roots before they go to seed.
+Now you’ve learned what a mole plant is and useful information about the mole plant, including its uses.